benjaminsnorris/bsn.io/_posts/2016-09-16-adding-automation-to-open-source-projects.md

 categories:     reference testing
 ---

 One goal that I have had for all of my open-source projects is to have run automated builds and have complete test coverage.
 Achieving this goals is a slow process, but something that I have wanted to learn and get more comfortable with so that I can be more disciplined.
-I decide to post the build status and coverage data for all of my [frameworks on my site](/code), to provide myself additional incentive to hurry and get everything updated.
+I decide to post the build status and coverage data for all of my [libraries on my site](/libraries), to provide myself additional incentive to hurry and get everything updated.

 At my day job, we are using [Jenkins](https://jenkins.io) and [Fastlane](https://fastlane.tools) to run all unit and UI tests after every commit that is pushed, and to submit to iTunes Connect after every merge to `master` following a successful pull request.
 For my open-source libraries, I just wanted something to make sure that they build and run all the tests after changes.
 For now, I landed on using [Travis](https://travis-ci.org) to run the automated builds, and [Codecov](https://codecov.io) to collect coverage reports.
 I wanted to capture some of the process to be able to refer back to it, and hopefully it can help others with similar goals.

 ## Steps
-_All examples are using my [TextMagic](/code/text-magic) framework.
+_All examples are using my [TextMagic](/libraries/text-magic) framework.
 Remember to change the names to match your project._

 1. Set up [Travis](https://travis-ci.org/profile) to start building your project
 1. Add `travis.yml` to project (see sample below)